 The Sewerage Fund is by far the largest fund of the District.
-Its net position amounted to \$44,610,988 at April 30, 2016, or approximately 99% of the District's total net position.
+Its net position amounted to \$45,063,422 at April 30, 2017, or approximately 99% of the District's total net position.

-Operating revenues of the Sewerage Fund totaled \$4,005,843 for the current fiscal year.
+Operating revenues of the Sewerage Fund totaled \$3,954,508 for the current fiscal year.
 The proprietary fund's revenues were comprised of sewer services revenues and penalties and collection charges.
-Overall, total revenues for the Sewerage Fund increased by \$65,810 compared to the prior year.
-As previously mentioned, the District began collecting a \$2 monthly biosolids management surcharge from its customers in July 2014, which was in effect for only ten months of the previous fiscal year and in effect for the entirety of the year ended April 30, 2016.
+Overall, total revenues for the Sewerage Fund decreased by \$51,335 compared to the prior year.
+As previously mentioned, improved collections of delinquent customer accounts receivable reduced penalties and collection charges by approximately \$92,000 compared to the prior year resulting in the decrease to total operating revenues.

-The Sewerage Fund generated a net operating income for the fiscal year, in the amount of \$291,525.
-Included in its expenses was depreciation, in the amount of \$1,524,812.
-Sewerage operations generated a net operating income before depreciation, in the amount of \$1,816,337.
+The Sewerage Fund generated a net operating income for the fiscal year, in the amount of \$434,653.
+Included in its expenses was depreciation, in the amount of \$1,626,872.
+Sewerage operations generated a net operating income before depreciation, in the amount of \$2,061,525.